php-fig/fig-standards/bylaws/004-psr-workflow.md

 > **Note:** Copied from [Paul M. Jones' mail](https://groups.google.com/d/msg/php-fig/I0urcaIsEpk/uqQMb4bqlGwJ)

-**Contributor:** Anyone who feels like they have done a relevant amount of contribution.
-Includes anyone sending in a pull request during the Pre-Draft or Draft stages, anyone who feels like their review tweaks were relevant too, former authors and sponsors who stepped down etc. In case of doubt, the voters should use reasonable judgement to decide whether a contribution was relevant or not.
+**Contributor:** Anyone who has contributed significantly to the PSR.
+That may include sending in a pull request during the Pre-Draft or Draft stages, offered significant and meaningful reviews, former editors, etc.
+In case of dispute, the Editor and Coordinator are responsible for determining whether a particular individual qualifies as a Contributor.

 ## 2. Stages